overview

 Q-GLU, 1994

 Q-GLU’s general meetings, held at the church throughout the 1990s, met the first Tuesday of every month and drew 50 to 100 people.
 Socializing followed a formal program, which included talks by activists such as Arnie Kantrowitz or LGBT journalists working in mainstream media (not just the gay press).
-The idea for the Queens Pride Parade was first proposed by Danny Dromm (who is now a City Councilmember) at a Q-GLU meeting.
+The idea for the Queens Pride Parade was first proposed by Danny Dromm (who later became a City Councilmember) at a Q-GLU meeting.

 The group was also a co-sponsor — along with the Latino Commission on AIDS, the AIDS Center of Queens County, the Metropolitan Community Church, and the Asian/Pacific Islander Coalition on HIV & AIDS (APICHA), among others — of an Interfaith AIDS Memorial Service held on June 5, 1999 at this church.
 Led by Christian, Jewish, Muslim, and Wiccan clergy, the event included the display of panels from the Names Project AIDS Memorial Quilt.
 Another memorial service was held the following year.